-Working in small groups (usually around 14 students per group) over several days offers participants a real chance to get to know tutors and fellow students and to explore the topics or questions that particularly interest them.
+Working in groups of 12 – 14 students over several days offers participants a real chance to get to know tutors and fellow students and to explore the topics or questions that particularly interest them.

 Highlights from our Summer Schools 2020 programme include:

 The Law Summer School offers an exciting and challenging introduction to the legal profession, and is aimed at students who wish to take their first steps towards a legal career or Law degree.
 With options top specialise in particular areas of interest, this course includes mini-lectures on key areas of the law, seminar discussions on tricky and controversial legal questions, lively group negotiations and activities, and concludes with a full mock trial in which students take the role of barristers for the prosecution or defence.

 ‘The Summer Law School was an exhilarating and unforgettable five days.
 It gave me great insight into the theories of law and how they are implemented in real court cases; and also provided me with the opportunity to meet other young people with similar interests to me.’

 The Medicine Summer School is split into five 2-day programmes, each covering a different area of medical practice.
 Students will be given the opportunity to work alongside practising medical students to develop the theoretical and applied skills necessary to become a doctor.

 ‘Debate Chamber’s Medicine Summer School was great!
 I learnt in great detail about medical topics such as oncology, paediatrics and epidemiology.
 Suturing bananas was a highlight for me and I would thoroughly recommend the course for anyone considering medicine as a career.’